Construction update Salisbury station - May 2026

 Work activities scheduled during planned track closures (when trains are not operating) or outside the project’s standard working hours are outlined below, weather and construction conditions permitting.

-At Salisbury station and within the rail corridor, and between 2:00am Friday 3 and 10:00pm Thursday 30 April 2026, the following works will occur
+At Salisbury station and within the rail corridor, and between 12:00am Saturday 30 May and 3:00am Monday 1 June 2026, the following works will occur:

-- Minor concrete finishing, patching, painting and sealing
+• Minor concrete finishing, patching, painting and sealing at Salisbury station

 Salisbury station work areas and traffic changes